imambungo/dirjump/README.md

 - Show the list of 10 most recent used directory with [`d`](#change-the-main-command).

 - Jump to any directory in the list by [typing the number](#alternative-command-to-jump) of the directory in the list.
-You need to use 0 instead of 10 to jump to the 10th and last directory.
+You need to use 0 instead of 10 to jump to the 10th directory.

 - A directory path will be put to the top of the list every time you use [`v`](#i-dont-use-vim)([vim](https://www.vim.org/about.php))  to edit files or `o`([xdg-open](https://linux.die.net/man/1/xdg-open)) to open a file from that directory.
 Or if you like, [every time you visit a directory](#always-put-visited-directory-to-the-history).

 ### Additional Feature

 - Automatically list all files in the directory you jumped to if it contains 30 or fewer files.
-You can [turn it off](#dont-list-files-after-jump) if you like.
+You can [disable this feature](#dont-list-files-after-jump) if you like.

 ## Personal Preference

 You can modify the code to suit your needs.
-If you follow the [installation guide](#installation), it is located in `~/.config/dirjump/dirjump`.
+If you follow the [installation guide](#installation), the script is located in `~/.config/dirjump/dirjump`.

 ### Change the main command